 Drop-in sessions also offer a great opportunity to share ideas with parents and carers in bite-size chunks, about how they can support their children’s learning through everyday activities, singing, stories and play.
 Peep can be used in new or existing drop-ins, or run in places where families already go, such as a local shopping centre, library or child health clinic, as well as in Family Centres or Hubs, Children’s Centres or early years settings.
 They can also act as a stepping stone for families to go on to attend a Peep group.

-Through attending Peep drop-in sessions, parents and carers are supported to enhance their understanding about:
+Through attending Peep drop-in sessions, dads, mums and carers are supported to enhance their understanding about:

 how adults can use the ORIM framework (Opportunities, Recognition, Interaction, Modelling) to support babies’ and young children’s learning

 the importance of developing conversation, of talking and listening to babies and young children, and how adults can help

 how to provide play opportunities which help babies’ and young children’s learning

 how positive relationships help babies and young children feel good about themselves and want to learn